 Tailored, hands-on activities have been designed to explore our three main themes of 18th century life, slavery and the abolition and the life of our Chapel.
 If you have any queries, or would like to make a booking please contact our Learning & Community Engagement Officer.

 Visits to our site

 Experience what life was like in 18th century London!
 Workshops take place throughout the site in the House, Museum and Chapel to provide an insight into how John Wesley lived, his local community and an introduction to what Methodism is.

 Learn about the rise of the slave trade from the 1500s through to the formation of the Transatlantic Slave Trade and the abolition.
-Pupils are asked to think about what it means to be a slave as they handle replica objects and look at items in our museum.
-They will also learn how John Wesley and Methodism became involved in the campaign to abolish it and slavery in our world today.
+Pupils are encouraged to think about what it means to be a slave with the use of replica objects and pieces from the Museum.
+They will learn about how John Wesley and Methodism became involved in the campaign to abolish slavery.

 view / download (pdf)

-This ore visit pack supports visiting teachers by giving information on Wesley’s Chapel, House and Museum.
+This pre-visit pack supports visiting teachers by giving information on Wesley’s Chapel, House and Museum.